MemeKing/SignalStateMachine/README.md

 # Signal State Machine

-Finite state machine using signals between an fsm node and attachable state nodes.
+Finite state machine for Godot using signals between an fsm node and attachable state nodes.

 Includes example characters for multiple genres, and full documentation.